 You are now ready to configure BI Connector.

-The ODBC Data Sources Adminisrator UI will open.
-If this screen does not open automatically from the previous step, you can search in Windows Search box for "ODBC" and select ODBC Data Sources (64-bit) to launch this screen.
+If ODBC Data Sources Adminisrator screen does not open automatically from the previous step, you can search in Windows Search box for "ODBC" and select ODBC Data Sources (64-bit) to launch this screen.

 - Create another new DSN for OBIEE Reports using the steps defined in Configuring DSN for Reports.

 Create a new User DSN for OBIEE Reports.
 In the User DSN tab, click Add.

 In the Create New Data Source UI, select (1) BI Connector Driver and (2) Click Finish.

 Note: If you are upgrading to the latest version of BI Connector Desktop Edition from an earlier version, follow this step else skip it.
 You will see the BI Connector - Create a New Data Source UI.
 Click on License Info button.